lacdis/instakilo/README.md

 <details>
 <summary>What is an Instagram ID?</summary>

 - An Instagram user or profile ID is a unique numeric identifier for an Instagram account, created once during the setup of a new Instagram account.
-In addition to a unique ID, an Instagram account also has a unique username.
 The difference is that an Instagram ID cannot be changed, while a username can be modified - [ommentpicker.com](https://commentpicker.com/instagram-user-id.php)
 </details>

 # Requirements